Best Email to Notion Tools in 2026 (Complete Comparison)

 - Setup takes 20+ minutes for a solid workflow

-- If you need outbound email from Notion: NotionSender is the only option for two-way integration.
+- If you need to reply from inside Notion: NotionSender is the only option on this list.

-- If you already use Zapier/Make: Adding an email-to-Notion automation to your existing platform works, but expect the email body conversion to be a weak point.
+- If you already pay for Zapier or Make: you can build a workflow on either, but expect the email body conversion to be a weak point.

 What is the best tool for saving emails to Notion?